thesarfo/thesarfo.github.io/_tabs/about.md

 ### Welcome

-I'm Ernest Sarfo, an SWE from Ghana who likes to write software that doesn't suck.
+I'm Ernest Sarfo, a Software Engineer from Ghana(🇬🇭) who likes to write software that doesn't suck.

 Here is where I publish my thoughts on software and other things.